Fred Griffiths (rugby league)

-Fred Griffiths played in Wigan's victories in the Lancashire County League during the 1958–59 season, and the 1961–62 season.
+Fred Griffiths played in Wigan's victories in the Lancashire League during the 1958–59 season, and the 1961–62 season.

 Moving to Australia to captain and coach the North Sydney club, Griffiths' prolific point-scoring continued as he went on to become the New South Wales Rugby Football League premiership's leading point scorer for the 1963, 1964 and 1965 seasons.
 Griffiths also played in the South African national team against the Australian side in 1963.
 His last year with North Sydney was the 1966 season.
 In his time with North Sydney he amassed a total of 590 points, and coached them to finals in two of his three seasons as captain-coach.
 He also coached Griffith, and Nowra.

 Griffith died in the year 2000 in Perth, Western Australia, aged 65.